 java -jar jenkins.war.
 That’s it!
 Now that it is up and running, you can start configuring jobs and installing plugins.
 It will use a folder in your

 $HOME to persist the configuration and store the actual jobs.
 No database, no special installation, no special registration.
 Clean and easy.
+You can even easily chain the job executions and visualize the whole pipeline of multiple jobs.

 Jenkins has very quick release cycles, and statistics shows that there is a release for every 6.59 days.
 The release process page will state that an RC freeze is schedules for Monday, and then late Friday the RC is released.
 Also, there is a Long-term Support version available that is put together every 3 months and is suitable for more stable installations.